RakibCSE30/Project/README.md

 - If you are using MongoDB locally, ensure it is running on port 27017 or update the `MONGO_URI` in the `.env` file with your connection string.

 #### 4. Ollama
-- If Ollama is required for AI features, install and start Ollama following the Ollama documentation and set the base URL in the `OLLAMA_BASE_URLS` environment variable to `http://localhost:11434`.
+- If Ollama is required for AI question generation features, install and start Ollama following the official documentation and set the base URL in the `OLLAMA_BASE_URLS` environment variable to `http://localhost:11434`.

 ---